 Quadratic Equation Solver

-If you have an equation of the form "ax2 + bx + c = 0", we can solve it for you.
+We can help you solve an equation of the form "ax2 + bx + c = 0"

 Is it Quadratic?